AnnaNeiman/AnnaNeiman/README.md

 😄 Pronouns: She/her/hers

-I’m a UI/UX designer who is passionate about designing for users.
+I’m a Product designer who advocates for exceptional design and user experience.
 My background in visual design helps me create UI designs that are simple, aesthetically pleasing, and typographically perfect.
-In my previous roles I have had experience in designing websites and other branding materials across various industries.

-I’m looking to bring my skills as a UI/UX designer to a team that provides innovative and engaging user-focused design solutions.
+I’m looking to bring my skills as a Product designer to a team that provides innovative and engaging user-focused design solutions.

 My Key Skills include:
 - UX Research